zxue/deploying-and-troubleshooting-maximo-predict/README.md

 - Storage: size 100Gi, storage class e.g. "ocs-storagecluster-ceph-rbd"
 - Deployment: small

+If external certificates are used, configure the setting on the MAS admin console.

 If the deployment gets stuck, you can troubleshoot pods in the IoT namespace.
 Alternatively, you can delete the IoT tool from the MAS admin console and re-install it.

 You may notice many pods have errors during deployment, but the deployment will finish.
 The pods with errors can be addressed later.